Helicopter Simulation

 pedals, to a complete mock-up that closely resembles a particular model of helicopter.

-The main differences between this type of home simulation and professional simulator equipment, is that
+The main difference between this type of home simulation equipment and its professional counterpart (called Flight Sim Devices) is that the cues obtained from physical sensations

-the cues obtained from physical sensations (such as feeling small changes in motion and altitude, and a
+(such as feeling small changes in motion and altitude, and a lack of peripheral vision) are missing.
+However, helicopter flying manoeuvres,

 Flight Controls

-since this should be provided by pedals.
-Pedals are, in any event, necessary to control a helicopter in simulation mode.
-Flying a helicopter
+are, in any event, necessary to control a helicopter in simulation mode.
+Flying one without them is difficult, just as it is in real flight.

-without pedals is difficult, as is the case in real flying.
-Last but not least, a control is needed to simulate the collective.
-You can use
+Last, but not least, a control is needed to simulate the collective.
+You can use the throttle slider on the joystick for that purpose, but controls

 Weather influence

 Try to imagine what it means to fly in heavy rain with gusts of wind, or over a beautiful all white, snow-covered landscape.
-In the Windows
+In the simulator, you are in charge of the weather you will encounter during your flight.
+It is also possible to let the tool follow the

 current weather pattern in the region where you are flying.
 It is instructive to experiment with different weather types.
 Try to see what it